 Isabella Falls Track and the Waterfall Levels

-There are several levels at Isabella Falls, each offering a relatively small waterfall and shallow pools for swimming.
+There were several levels at Isabella Falls, each offering a relatively small waterfall and shallow pools where I went swimming (in calm conditions).

-The first swimming hole is just under one metre deep, but is a great spot to hang out and shower under the refreshing flow of the waterfall.
+The first swimming hole was just under one metre deep, but was a great spot to hang out and shower under the refreshing flow of the waterfall.

 Just around the corner is a second cascading waterfall that trickles down a vertical wall.
-There isn't a deep swimming hole here so I'd recommend climbing the eroding hillside to the left which leads to the upper level of Isabella Falls.
+There wasn't a deep swimming hole here so I used the rope to get up the eroding hillside to the left which led to the base of the upper level of Isabella Falls.

-Be careful if you're bringing kids, this section is steep and it looks like the outer sections has been collapsing for some time.
+Remember, be careful.
+This section is steep and it looks like the outer sections have been collapsing for some time.

 Upper Waterfall Level

 The upper level of Isabella Falls Cairns is a three-level cascading waterfall that I'd say is close to 50 metres in height.
-The flow was gentle when I visited, but I could imagine that this waterfall would pump after a heavy downpour, making the climb really dangerous.
+The flow was gentle when I visited, but I could imagine that this waterfall would pump after a heavy downpour, making it potentially very dangerous.

 The top section is more exposed due to being above most of the tree cover below.